mateuszniechwiej/MS-2-Quiz-game/README.md

 ## Issues
     1.Encoding issue on some questions and answers fetched from Open Trivia API
   *  <del>partly resolved</del>
-  * <del>solution explanation - by using Base64 encoding ,and then use atob() to decode questions and choices.(impoved however some answers choices still wrongly disoplayed).</del>
+  * <del>solution explanation - by using Base64 encoding, and then use atob() to decode questions and choices.(impoved however some answers choices still wrongly disoplayed).</del>
   * resolved
   * solution explained - change to URL Encoding (3986) and then decode to display by using decodeURIComponent() .